tavrez/openssh-sk-winhello/README.md

 ## Limitations

 - This module doesn't support `no-touch-required` option due to its support not available in Windows Hello APIs.
-- Windows Hello API does not support empty user ID, so if you do not specify any user ID(using `-O user` option) this module uses a default user ID `ssh user`, this behavior is different from the internal implementation which uses empty user ID.
+- Windows Hello API does not support empty user ID, so if you do not specify any user ID(using `-O user=myusername` option) this module uses a default user ID `SSH User`, this behavior is different from the internal implementation which uses empty user ID.
 - Support for copying resident keys from security key is not available(yet), use internal implementation for this(do not add `-w` to `ssh-key` or `-S` to `ssh-add` or use the word `internal` as the path to middleware):

     ```bash